Music Distribution

 How to get your music on Spotify

 As an artist, you can't simply upload your music to Spotify.
-In order to release your music on Spotify, you'll either have to send your music to a label or you can use a so-called aggregate service.
-Let's first see why it's a good idea to put your music out on Spotify if you haven't already.
+To release your music on Spotify, you’ll need to either submit it through a label or use an aggregator service.
+But why should you make your music available on Spotify if you haven’t already?

 Why upload your music on Spotify?

-Spotify is a popular online streaming service that can benefit musicians in many ways, including gaining new fans, promoting albums, and making a living off their music.
-For artists, Spotify offers valuable tools to ensure their music is heard by many.
-One such tool is the playlist feature, which can help increase traction for your songs and attract the attention of record labels.
+Spotify is a leading online streaming service that offers numerous benefits for musicians, including fan engagement, album promotion, and revenue generation.
+For artists, Spotify provides powerful tools to maximize their reach, such as the playlist feature, which can boost song visibility and attract the attention of record labels.

 How to upload your music through a label on Spotify?